-The Harmony 2018 annual meeting of stockholders will be held on or about , 2018 unless the date is changed by the board of directors.
-If you are a stockholder and you want to include a proposal in the proxy statement for the year 2018 annual meeting, you need to provide it to Harmony by no later than v, 2018.
+The Harmony 2018 annual meeting of stockholders will be held on or about July 24, 2018 unless the date is changed by the board of directors.
+If you are a stockholder and you want to include a proposal in the proxy statement for the year 2018 annual meeting, you need to provide it to Harmony by no later than May 31, 2018.
 You should direct any proposals to Harmony's secretary at its principal office which will be in The Woodlands, Texas.
 If you are a stockholder and you want to present a matter of business to be considered at the year 2018 annual meeting, under Harmony's charter documents, you must give timely notice of the matter, in writing, to Harmony's secretary.
-To be timely, the notice has to be given between , 2018 and , 2018.
+To be timely, the notice has to be given between April 25, 2018 and May 25, 2018.